alexandersumer/Notare/backend/README.md

     python3 src/__init__.py
 ```
 4. The backend is now running, to see the api definition, navigate to http://127.0.0.1:5000/static/swagger-ui/index.html
+5. Now you can run the extension setup and the frontend setup.

 ### Developer Note: